denemorhun-nava/nava-qa-interview/README.md

   - `"Invalid username/password"`

 ### Dashboard
-- Entering *secret!* in password field will enable user to authenticate
+- Entering a valid username and secret! in password field will enable user to view Dashboard
+- User should be greeted with the username used
-- Dashboard is standard user view for this exercise
+- Dashboard is for standard user view for this exercise

 ### Backend / Account Behavior